This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #JoinTheSearch #CollectiveBias

 After the breakfast we will read through The Shepherd on the Search book and talk about our plans for Advent.

-I will also introduce them to our Advent coloring book.
+I will also introduce them to our Advent coloring pages.

 We will also made a Christmas countdown paper chain.
 I like that a paper chain can kelp kids visualize how many days until Christmas.